thelazercat77/umamusume-sweepy-testfork/README.md

 ### A Umamusume bot that handles all aspects of gameplay including training, races, events, skill purchasing, and starting runs.

-MANT is very far from being complete but it is functional and is probably better for parent farming compared to Aoharu.
+MANT support is a work in progress.
+It works but it's still mainly putting out S ranks.
+The bot is still just terrible at picking the proper trainings and I haven't demystified the meaning of stat limits or how to get it to properly pick the best trainings.
+I think it's overcomplicated and probably needs to be made simpler but I'm avoiding touching that for now.

 ![Uma Musume Auto Trainer](docs/main.png)